ni/labview-icon-editor-test/docs/powershell-cli-instructions.md

-# Automated Setup & Editing Instructions
+# Powershell Command Line Interface Instructions

-This document describes how to **build, test, and distribute** the **LabVIEW Icon Editor** using **PowerShell**.
+This document describes how to **build, test, and distribute** the **LabVIEW Icon Editor** VI Package using **PowerShell**.
 You can run these scripts locally on your development or self-hosted runner, or within **GitHub Actions**.
 By making this process open source, we enable community collaboration, easier troubleshooting, and a more transparent build pipeline for the Icon Editor that ships with LabVIEW.
 ## Table of Contents

 1. [Overview & Prerequisites](#overview--prerequisites)